PART 1 of 4

 Your state has a free dual enrollment program.
 Ok, if this is you, HELLO!!
 While most states have some kind of dual enrollment program, only a few states offer these programs for free.
 This is not to suggest you force your teen into a program before they’re ready, but if your teen is ready and eligible, free dual enrollment will change their life.
 Well built degree plans max out on free options like these, and allow thousands of students to earn college degrees (for free) while still in high school!
 Besides the amazing cost savings, these programs allow your teen to start their career or attend grad school much earlier than their age-mates who start college after high school.

 Your budget is zero.
-I realize that sounds extreme, but for many parents, their college savings is zero, and if their teen is to attend college, they plan to borrow every penny.
-This is for the average student who doesn’t have a college fund and doesn’t have a plan.
-If you want to keep costs to the bare minimum, degree planning allows you to pay cash as you go, and over the course of high school and college, cash-flow the entire process.
-Parents using these strategies accumulate credit at the speed of the budget.
+I realize that sounds extreme, but for many parents, their college savings is zero.
+Parents in this category are hoping for scholarships, grants, or student loans to finance their teen’s education.
+If you want to keep costs to the bare minimum, degree planning through a carefully selected college allows you to pay cash as you go, and over the course of high school and college, cash-flow the entire process.
+Parents using these strategies allow their teens to accumulate college credit at the speed of the budget.
 What kind of costs?
 Our degree planning parents will spend on average only $3,000 for their teen’s first 3 years of college.
 That’s $3,000 TOTAL for 3 years of college.
 Many spend less.
+Families who use this strategy are only left with 1 year of college to fund – a much more manageable number to work with.

-I think it’s fair to share some scenarios where I think degree planning in high school is a bad plan.
+I think it’s fair to share the scenarios where I think degree planning in high school is a bad plan.
 As always, you are your teen’s best guidance counselor, and there are a dozen factors at play besides these, but if you fit into one of the categories below, my advice is to keep diploma planning.
 Focus on high school, and allow college credit to come into your homeschool where it makes sense.
 Your teen can still earn 30+ college credits without degree planning!
+Students who graduate from high school with college credit can apply to college as a freshman, and still enjoy the benefits and rewards of having an enormous head start!

 Your teen is academically gifted.
 It seems counter-intuitive but academically gifted students will benefit from the enriching environment of being on campus with smart people who challenge them.
 They thrive when they have access to large libraries, high-tech labs, and engaging professors.
 These teens aren’t annoyed by classes, they look forward to them!
 For these students, testing out of a class or finishing a degree early may leave them feeling unfulfilled.
 Allow them to pursue college classes that keep their passion burning, and allows them to engage with others who share their passion.
 If college classes break the budget, allow them to do independent study and follow up with Advanced Placement exams.